nyantec/sensorlog/README.md

 You can set a default quota value that applies to all sensors as well as a quota override for each individual sensor id.

-For example, to start sensorlog in a "whitelisting" configuration, set the default quota to zero and then explicitly allocate storage for each sensor.
+For example, to start sensorlogd in a "whitelisting" configuration, set the default quota to zero and then explicitly allocate storage for each sensor.

-    $ sensorlog \
+    $ sensorlogd \
         --listen_http localhost:8080 \
         --quota_default zero \
         --quota my.first.key:1MB \
         --quota some/other/key:4MB

-In the above configuration, the total disk space used by sensorlog will be bounded, but you can not insert data from sensors that are not pre-configured.
+In the above configuration, the total disk space used by sensorlogd will be bounded, but you can not insert data from sensors that are not pre-configured.
 The exact opposite configuration would be setting the default quota to infinite.
 This configuration allows you to store data from not previously known sensors, but may use an unbounded amount of disk space:

-    $ sensorlog \
+    $ sensorlogd \
         --listen_http localhost:8080 \
         --quota_default infinite